makkus/freckles/README.rst

 **DevOps for the rest of us!**

+**NOTE**: Currently this is not yet in a state to be used, and documentation might be out of date or incorrect.
+This will change real soon, so please check back here every now and then, or ping me for details.

 A framework for composable, declarative scripting.

 **freckles** helps you save time by automating tasks you usually don't automate (unless you already do -- in which case you might still be